top of page

 3. There is also significant research that suggests mentoring has become as important as parenting itself, and the need to develop relationships with significant elders and non-family members has become very important focus for health professionals.

-4. For many participants, sport is not ‘their thing’ and therefore an activity that engages them in mind and body through the Boys’ Shed projects has become an important part of their personal development.
+4. For many participants, sport is not ‘their thing’ and therefore an activity that engages them in mind and body through The Shed Project has become an important part of their personal development.

-5. The Boys’ Shed aims to develop a healthy sense of ‘self’ and encourages choices that lead to mental and physical wellbeing.
+5. The Shed Project aims to develop a healthy sense of ‘self’ and encourages choices that lead to mental and physical wellbeing.

 7. The Boys’ Shed can provide an important educational experience for participants and mentors who have little opportunity to explore woodwork skills.